apache/kvrocks-website/docs/info-sections.md

 # INFO sections

-The INFO command returns information and statistics about the server in a format that is simple to parse by computers and easy to read by humans.
+The INFO command returns information and statistics about the Apache Kvrocks™ server in a format that is simple to parse by computers and easy to read by humans.

 The optional section parameter can be used to select a specific section of information in form `INFO section section ...`: